Ynpact/ynpact-serverless-plugin-foreach/README.md

   Type: ssh
 ```
 ## Bug report, enhancement and pull request
-Do not hesitate to [contact us](contact@ynpact.com) for bug report, enhancement or pull request.
+Do not hesitate to [contact us](mailto:contact@ynpact.com) for bug report, enhancement or pull request.

-Under ISC license.
+Under MIT license.